WILCOCK OF STANNINGLEY

-St. Peter, Leeds, parish registers (available online at http://www.ancestry.com).
+St. Peter, Leeds, parish registers (online at www.ancestry.com).
 There were two Joshua Wilcocks in the area of a similar age, one married to Esther Hainsworth and the other to a Sarah.
 However, in the 1861 census returns for Hunmanby (National Archives, RG 9/3614, fol.
 12), Sarah Wilcock, aged 17, born at Stanningley, is shown as a niece of David Wilcock.
-Sarah is seen from other records to be a daughter of Joshua and Esther Wilcock, confirming that the Joshua who married Esther Hainsworth was David’s brother (Stanningley parish registers, available online at http://www.ancestry.com; 1851 census returns, Pudsey, National Archives, HO 107/2313, fol.
+Sarah is seen from other records to be a daughter of Joshua and Esther Wilcock, confirming that the Joshua who married Esther Hainsworth was David’s brother (Stanningley parish registers, online at www.ancestry.com; 1851 census returns, Pudsey, National Archives, HO 107/2313, fol.
 519).
 Esther appears to have been a daughter of John and Love (Wilcock) Hainsworth, with Love being a daughter of William Wilcock and sister of the Hannah Wilcock baptised at Calverley in 1783.

 Marriage certificate.

 1851 census returns, Pudsey (National Archives, HO 107/2313, fol.
 531).

 1851 census returns, Nether Hallam (National Archives, HO 107/2336, fol.
 163).